 Deductions are based upon the donor’s adjusted gross income, limiting them to 30 percent for cash contributions and 20 percent for capital gain property.
 Contributions over those limits can be carried forward up to five years to help offset future taxable income.

 Private foundations also offer the ability for donors to gain a tax timing advantage.
-Donors can lock-in their deduction in the current-year or donate during a year in which they have sizable personal income, they can also direct how the foundation invests the donation and time the execution of disbursement to charities across multiple years.
+Donors can lock in their deduction in the current year or donate during a year in which they have sizable personal income, they can also direct how the foundation invests the donation and time the execution of disbursement to charities across multiple years.

-Distributions – Private foundations must make an annual qualifying distribution of five percent of fair market value of non-charitable use assets.
-The use of foundation assets may cover charitable grants and administration such as administrative expenses, equipment that assists in achieving the foundation’s charitable purpose, directly related charitable activities and program-related expenses.
-Some funds used for administration, however, do not count toward the IRS’s minimum required annual distribution such as investment management, salaries and custodial fees, or for a board member’s expenses involved in overseeing investments.
+Distributions – Private foundations must make an annual qualifying distribution of five percent of the fair market value of non-charitable use assets.
+The use of foundation assets may cover charitable grants and administration such as administrative expenses, equipment that assists in achieving the foundation’s charitable purpose, directly related charitable activities, and program-related expenses.
+Some funds used for administration, however, do not count toward the IRS’s minimum required annual distribution such as investment management, salaries, and custodial fees, or for a board member’s expenses involved in overseeing investments.

 Taxes – Depending upon the value of a private foundation’s assets and amounts distributed to charities annually, they must pay a 1-2 percent excise tax on net investment income.
 Additionally, the IRS considers certain types of assets as excess business holdings and may have limitations on how long the foundation can hold that asset without incurring an excise tax.

 Tax Forms – Private foundations must file Form 990-PF annually with the IRS and in the state where their main office is maintained.
-This report supplies details of the foundation’s operations, contributions, disbursements, expenses, sales of assets and capital gains.
-What’s more, if there is greater than $1,000 in unrelated business income during the year, the IRS requires the foundation to also file a Form 990-T. Each state has their own rules, and some states require private foundations to register and file annual reports with the state’s attorney general.
+This report supplies details of the foundation’s operations, contributions, disbursements, expenses, sales of assets, and capital gains.
+What’s more, if there is greater than $1,000 in unrelated business income during the year, the IRS requires the foundation to also file a Form 990-T. Each state has its own rules, and some states require private foundations to register and file annual reports with the state’s attorney general.
 Your professional advisors can assist you with the required forms.

 Penalties – While private foundations can offer advantages that charitable contributions do not, there are strict IRS rules which can result in severe penalties for tax code violations if abused.
-Penalties can be levied on both the board members and foundation and are meant to thwart the risk of abuse when interested parties control the foundation instead of an independent board.
+Penalties can be levied on both the board members and the foundation and are meant to thwart the risk of abuse when interested parties control the foundation instead of an independent board.
 Not to mention, public scrutiny and online commentary that could also damage a foundation’s reputation.

 Self-Dealing – Private foundations are prohibited from self-dealing transactions like lending or borrowing money from the foundation.
 Disqualified persons may not transact with the foundation other than making donations.
-Disqualified persons include the foundation’s officers, directors, trustees, substantial contributors or those who own a substantial stake in a company that is a substantial contributor.
-Family members, spouses and descendants of these are also disqualified along with businesses partially or wholly owned by them.
+Disqualified persons include the foundation’s officers, directors, trustees, substantial contributors, or those who own a substantial stake in a company that is a substantial contributor.
+Family members, spouses, and descendants of these are also disqualified along with businesses partially or wholly owned by them.
 Specific examples of prohibited self-dealing include:

 - Providing goods and services to or from the foundation